marg624/myskinnections/README.md

-# Wordle with Friends
+# Wordle | MySkindle
- This project is a competitive version of the popular Wordle game.
+ This project is a skincare themed version of the popular Wordle game.